BilalAhmedAI01/brain-tumor-segmentation-transunet/README.md

 Unlike conventional approaches, this system not only focuses on model performance but also provides a practical deployment through a Flask-based web application, allowing real-time interaction and visualization of segmentation results.

-This project demonstrates how advanced deep learning models can be applied to real-world healthcare challenges.
+This project demonstrates how advanced deep learning models can be applied to real-world healthcare challenges and can assist medical professionals in early tumor detection and treatment planning.

+*Note:* The complete pipeline including model inference, Flask integration, and ngrok deployment is implemented within the Jupyter Notebook.

 ---